How to create a home inventory

 - Appliances: Appliances can be some of the most expensive items in the home.
 Things like your stove, fridge, microwave and dishwasher are all critical to add to your inventory.

 There are several tools that you can use to make the home inventory process more manageable.
 Of course, you can document everything with pen and paper, but then you risk losing your inventory, along with your belongings, in an event such as a fire or flood.
 Creating a home inventory in digital format could be a better, faster and more secure option.

 Filling out our home inventory worksheet and saving it in the cloud is one easy way to create and maintain your home inventory, even as your collection of possessions grows each year.

 Home inventory apps and technology

-Thanks to the digital age today, several apps can help you create your home inventory.
-From capturing and storing photos to organizing your things by category, these are some of the best apps in 2021 to help with your home inventory.
+Thanks to the digital age today, several apps and software platforms can help you create your home inventory.
+From capturing and storing photos to organizing your things by category, these are some of the best apps we found that might help with your home inventory.

 |App/Software||Operating system||Price||Standout feature|

 |Allstate Digital Locker||Android, iOS||Free||Helpful Quick Inventory feature for step-by-step inventory building|